 levelling is done.
 Height of the instrument is also measured as earlier.

 viii.
-A back sight to the first station is then taken and readings are similarly taken.
+A back sight to the first station is then done and readings are similarly taken.

 ix.
 The computations are done using the above-mentioned formula.